apache/druid/docs/querying/sql-scalar.md

 `TIME_IN_INTERVAL(__time, '2000-01-01/2000-02-01')` is
 `__time BETWEEN TIMESTAMP '2000-01-01 00:00:00' AND TIMESTAMP '2000-01-31 23:59:59.999'`.

+Druid processes timestamps internally as longs (64-bit integers) representing milliseconds since the epoch.
+Therefore, time functions perform best when used with the primary timestamp column, or with timestamps stored in long columns as milliseconds and accessed with MILLIS_TO_TIMESTAMP.
+Other timestamp representations, include string timestamps and POSIX timestamps (seconds since the epoch) require query-time conversion to Druid's internal form, which adds additional overhead.

 |Function|Notes|
 |--------|-----|
 |`CURRENT_TIMESTAMP`|Current timestamp in the connection's time zone.|